My Hiking Fail

 The next day, I woke with immense relief to find that the horrors of the night had just been dreams and I had survived intact.
 I heated up some water for tea and porridge and looked around with pure elation.
 I was in a forest, by myself, with the only thing on my to do list being to walk.

 The next couple of days passed uneventfully enough if you don’t count how painfully slow my walking speed was with my overloaded pack.
 I mostly managed to reign in my fear of bears though I was always on high alert and continued to have vivid dreams.
 I walked along undulating forest trails of beeches and birches with yellow leaves.
-I passed farm land and ranch houses with pillars of smoke coming from their chimneys that are made in the Dalles, which made me immensely jealous.
+I passed farm land and ranch houses with pillars of smoke coming from their chimneys, which made me immensely jealous.
 The streams I was relying on for my water supply were running low, some of them even bare which concerned me but it wasn’t hot so I was getting away without drinking much.
 In fact, the October sun never really came out and I was quite often cold despite my walking.

 Things got interesting on day 3.